alvarobartt/papers-to-read/README.md

 TensorFlow/Keras, PyTorch, MXNet or JAX.

 __Disclaimer__.
-This is a personal repository, so what may be useful or easy to understand to me may be complex to you, so don't take the contents listed here as a must-follow guide or anything.
-This is just the way I share what I usually do while reading research papers.
+This is a personal repository, so what may be useful or easy to understand to me may be complex to you, so don't take the contents listed here as a must-follow guide.
+This is just the way I share what I usually do while reading/implementing research papers.

 ## [`understanding-resnet`](https://github.com/alvarobartt/understanding-resnet)